“Let Your Memory Be Your Travel Bag”

-As a Driver cum Guide, then Iceland is my main market.
-However I feel very comfortable driving in Scandinavia and Europe, and therefore I am also able to provide my service outside of Iceland.
+As a driving tour guide, then Iceland is his main market.
+However he feels very comfortable driving in Scandinavia and Europe.
+Therefore he is also able to provide his service outside of Iceland.

-I have very good skills in finding the Northern Lights and I have been taking Northen Lights Portraits Photos for some time now.
+Magnus has very good skills in finding the Northern Lights and he has been providing Northen Lights Photography (portraits) for his clients for some time now.

 “It is better to travel well than to arrive”

 While Iceland offers travelers an adventure in a beautiful and rugged landscape, experience shows that the forces of Icelandic nature can, at times, become harsh and inhospitable.
 Travelers are well-advised to exercise caution regarding weather and other environmental conditions.